BlueBrainApps/Bridal-Dress-Edtitor/README.md

 <b>No Collection of Personal Information</b>

-Bridal Dress Photo Editor does not gather any of your personal information while you are using the Application.Under no circumstances does Bridal Dress Photo Editor collect, download or otherwise make copies of any recordings you make using the Application
+Photo Editor does not gather any of your personal information while you are using the Application.Under no circumstances does Photo Editor collect, download or otherwise make copies of any recordings you make using the Application

 <b>General Information Transfer</b>